New Eyes for the Needy: 2007-2008

 New Eyes for the Needy is run by a 15 person Board of Trustees and runs mainly through volunteer action.
 It still operates out of its original home in New Jersey but has expanded to become globalized.
 In 2007-2008, the organization helped 5,845 United States citizens and 200,000 people overseas with their eye care needs.
-The company has been highlighted in several prominent media outlets such as the Newark Star Ledger, the Philadelphia Inquirer and ABC's Eyewitness News.
-As of March 2008, the company's net assets have reached $3,303,346.
-The organization has had celebrity spokespeople such as Jake Gyllenhaal make videos to send their message.
-In the fall of 2008, the organization was the subject of a school assignment for many students at Seton Hall University as part of a public relations campaign assignment.
+The company has been mentioned in the Newark Star Ledger, the Philadelphia Inquirer and ABC's Eyewitness News.
+The organization has had celebrity spokespeople such as Jake Gyllenhaal.
+In the fall of 2008, the organization was the subject of a school assignment for students at Seton Hall University as part of a public relations campaign assignment.

 2010-2011

-In 2010-2011, New Eyes purchased eyeglasses for 2,582 adults from 45 states and the District of Columbia, 486 children in 28 states, and 1,096 seniors living in 41 states and the District of Columbia.
-The group distributed nearly 200,000 pairs of recycled eyeglasses to poor people living in 30 developing nations around the world.
+In 2010-2011, New Eyes distributed nearly 200,000 pairs of recycled eyeglasses to people living in 30 developing nations around the world.
+New Eyes secured awards totaling $71,000 in foundation grants.

-Fourteen new volunteers were welcomed at the organization.